PinaAppleG/CS8803_finalproject/report.md

     bot_filter.R = np.diag([0.0001, 0.0001])

 ###Unscented Kalman Filter
 After not getting the results we wanted from a basic Kalman Filter with a Constant Velocity model we decided to explore Unscented Kalman Filters.
-In our reading we found that UKF were particularly well suited for nonlinear problems and were relativley simple to implements.
+In our reading we found that UKF were particularly well suited for nonlinear problems and were relativley simple to implement.
 Our readings also explained that UKF can often have better results than Extended Kalman Filters.

 We decided to pursue using UKF with a Constant Acceleration model.
 We believed that if we could keep track of acceleration in the x and y direction that we could keep up with the strange curving patterns that we observed happening with the robot.
 The function below shows our state transition function.